Dramshop = Holding a bar accountable for over-selling to a driver

 $131 Million Dollar Verdict obtained in Seattle by Nick Rowley

-If you want to read more, click here for an article about this verdict.
+If you want to read more, click the following link for an article about this verdict.

 We take DWI wrecks seriously to save lives in the future